kuanb/kuanb.github.io/_posts/2019-06-29-uber-movement.md

 comments: true
 ---

+TL;DR The `mdt` CLI utility that Uber Movement released alongside their new speeds dataset shows extraction examples that will typically error (`JavaScript heap out of memory`) when run on a machine with even substantial (32 GB memory) resources available.
+To circumvent this issue, use the `bbox` to ensure that the scope the extraction area.

 ## Introduction

 Uber has recently begun updating some of its cities that it has available on its Movement platform with speed data.
 There are a few US cities that have speed data available.
 At the time of this writing, there were 2 I noted - Cincinnati and New York City.
 Since NYC is tired and Cinci is a cool place that often gets overlooked, I wanted to extract data from there.